SimoneDeBonis/Default/_posts/2022-03-17-Logistic-Regression.md

 ---
-title: History of the Alembic
+title: Predicting success of a marketing campaign with Logistic Regression
 categories:
-- History
+- Business
-- External sources
+- LinearModels
 feature_text: |
   The History of the Alembic tool
 ---